SURBHI0402/StoryMaker/README.md

 Once you've completed the installation steps, you can start generating random stories by simply clicking the "Generate Story" button on the app's interface.

-## 🤝 Contributing

-If you'd like to contribute to this project, please read our [contribution guidelines](CONTRIBUTING.md) for details on how to get started.

-## 🙏 Acknowledgments

-We would like to thank the [Create React App](https://github.com/facebook/create-react-app) team for providing an excellent development environment for React applications.

 ---

 Happy story generating! 📚✨